eepykami/pico-gmlan/README.md

+# pico-gmlan
+Code to use Adafruit RP2040 CAN Bus Feather, to mess with the GMLAN protocol in my Opel/Vauxhall Corsa-D.

 Raspberry Pi Pico MCP2515 CAN interface library
 ---------------------------------------------------------
 This Raspberry Pi Pico library is a ported & optimized version of the magnificent library [arduino-mcp2515](https://github.com/autowp/arduino-mcp2515) by [autowp](https://github.com/autowp).